53v3n3d4/Theme-Treble/SETTINGS.md

     // - "8vb": display a full width bar at bottom of tab
     // - "8va": display a center width bar inside tab
     // button.
-    // This feature works only if sublime setting,
+    // This feature works only if sublime setting
     // highlight_modified_tabs set to true.
     "tab_modified_style": "8va",